dineshgowda24/browser/README.md

 ### Inspiration

 This package is inspired by the ruby gem [fnando/browser](https://github.com/fnando/browser).
-I wanted to have something similar in Go (Golang) to detect the browser and the platform from the user agent string but I couldn't find anything similar.
-So I decided to write my own package inspired by the ruby gem.
+I have used the ruby gem in my previous projects and I really liked it.
+All the credit goes to the author of the ruby gem who has done a great job.
+After much procrastination, I finally decided to write a similar package in Go.

 ## Design

 I have tried to keep the architecture as similar as possible to the ruby gem.
-I have followed the language conventions and the package structure of Go.
+But made changes where I felt it was necessary as per the Go standards.

 The package is divided into three parts: